sharlenetan/exercise/sample.md

 Git manages your files.

 GitHub hosts your files.

-GitHub is the most popular, but there are alternatives to GitHub.
+Note that there are alternatives to GitHub, but GitHub is the most popular.